zhangmeng88/doris-zh-translation/en/docs/doris-ui.md

 The DORIS tool can handle two distinct input modes: text and ICD-11 code.
 This versatility allows users to choose between entering the cause of death information in a text format or utilizing pre-coded ICD-11 classifications for efficient processing.
 By accommodating both input modes, the tool caters to different user preferences and data availability in countries.

 The tool's processing capabilities are highly efficient.
-It can handle a large volume of death certificates, enabling the processing of thousands or millions of certificates in just a matter of minutes.
+It can handle a large volume of death certificates, enabling the processing of thousands or even millions of certificates in just a matter of minutes.
 This processing speed ensures that users can swiftly analyze and extract valuable insights from a significant number of certificates without experiencing significant delays or performance issues.

 The tool's flexibility in handling different input modes and its processing speed make it a reliable and efficient solution for analyzing and extracting meaningful information from death certificates.
 Whether dealing with text-based or coded certificates, users can rely on the tool to swiftly process large quantities of data, assisting them to make informed decisions in a timely manner.